-Ladybirds have a life-cycle a bit like a butterfly with four stages; egg, larvae, pupae and adult, and in a similar way you can rear the larvae and study all stages in captivity using the materials supplied in this kit.
-Once you know what you are looking for, you can simply pick up the instructions at the appropriate place and carry on!
+Ladybirds have a life-cycle a bit like a butterfly with four stages.
+You can rear the larvae and study all stages in captivity using the materials supplied in this kit.

 Most species of ladybird have one complete cycle a year with adult ladybirds being found in the spring and early summer.
 These then mate and lay eggs which hatch and the larvae grow through the summer months.

 As they moult they grow bigger until they form a pupa on the surface of a leaf, this then hatches into a very pale and crinkly adult ladybird beetle with little of the colour or indeed the markings you might be expecting.
 Given a day to dry and harden they will start to look a bit more familiar.

-This is a diagram showing a ladybird life-cycle so you know what you are looking for...
+This is a diagram showing a ladybird life cycle so you know what you are looking for...